-Fueled by trail mix and Gatorade, I hiked up several more summit trails that day, including the Phoenix Mountains Preserve’s Lookout Mountain and Shaw Butte and, back at South Mountain, the Holbert Trail.
+Fueled by trail mix and Gatorade, I hiked up several more summit trails that day, including Holbert Trail at South Mountain Park and Preserve and Lookout Mountain and Shaw Butte at Phoenix Mountains Preserve.

-All of this mountain-scaling was part of the annual Phoenix Summit Challenge (more on that later), and, later that evening, as I pried my feet out of my hiking boots, it dawned on me: When it comes to urban peak-bagging, the iconic pinnacles of Camelback Mountain and Piestewa Peak are just the start.
+All of this mountain scaling was part of the annual Phoenix Summit Challenge. (more on that later), and, as I pried my feet out of my hiking boots that evening, it dawned on me: When it comes to urban peak-bagging, the iconic pinnacles of Camelback Mountain and Piestewa Peak seem to get all the love.

-For years, I joined the masses who meander, march and run up the summit trails at Piestewa Peak and Camelback Mountain, two of the most popular hiking destinations in metro Phoenix.
+For years, I joined the masses who meander, march and run up the summit trails at Piestewa Peak and Camelback Mountain — two of the most popular and most recognizable hiking options in Greater Phoenix.
 Circling their trailhead parking lots on busy weekends, I waited patiently for someone to pull out so I could park, then commenced hiking uphill in a nose-to-tail fashion.
 Why?

-For one thing, I think a hike is not a “real hike” unless it involves a lung-busting, endorphin-producing climb with a rewarding view at the top.
+For one, my line of thinking was that a hike is not a “real hike” unless it involves a lung-busting, endorphin-producing climb with a rewarding view at the top.
 Plus, I had only a fuzzy knowledge of other summit trail options.

-Apparently, I am not alone in this thinking, especially when it comes to Piestewa and Camelback.
-Every year about 750,000 people make their way up Camelback Mountain’s two summit trails, while Piestewa’s beloved summit trail sees some 350,000 pairs of hiking boots annually.
+Apparently, I am not alone in this rational, especially when it comes to Piestewa and Camelback.
+Every year about 750,000 people make their way up Camelback Mountain’s two rather difficult summit trails, while Piestewa’s beloved summit trail sees some 350,000 pairs of hiking boots annually.

-But, says Miller, those two summits and their trails attract legions of hikers, and the parks and recreation department is trying to fan out folks like me to other trails, other summits.
+But, Miller adds, those two summits and their trails attract legions of hikers, and the parks and recreation department is trying to fan out folks like me to other trails, other summits.

 “We want people to have a more pleasant hiking experience,” Miller says.
 “There are so many more options besides Piestewa and Camelback.”

-Indeed, with more than 40,000 acres of parks and desert mountain preserves in the City of Phoenix, along with some 200 miles of designated trails, there was no need for me to keep marching, lemming like, up those two popular peaks.
+Indeed, with more than 40,000 acres of parks and desert mountain preserves in the City of Phoenix, along with some 200 miles of designated trails, there was no need for me to keep conquering those two popular peaks.

-To learn about some of my other options for “real hikes”—in a baptism-by-fire sort of way—I signed up for last year’s Phoenix Summit Challenge.
-It’s a one-day, November fundraiser for trail maintenance and building that puts you out on four, five or seven summit trails.
+To learn about some of my other options for “real hikes” — in a baptism-by-fire sort of way — I signed up for last year’s Phoenix Summit Challenge.
+Each November, this one-day event raises funds for trail maintenance and building that puts you out on four, five or seven summit trails.
 You choose how many summits you want to attempt based on your fitness level.

 With an early-morning start and maps in hand, your goal is to march up each mountain, get your “passport” stamped and a photo taken at the top to prove you made it, then end up at South Mountain Park for much-deserved beer and dinner.
 There’s a similar event in January, the National Trail Trek, a 15-mile hike along the ridge at South Mountain Park.

-Both events sell out in a nanosecond, but the intention, says Miller, is to acquaint hikers with the city’s other summit trails and preserves, stretching from the venerable South Mountain Park/Preserve, founded in the 1920s, north to the Sonoran Preserve, the city’s newest, with 36 miles of trails.
+Both events sell out in a nanosecond, but the intention, says Miller, is to acquaint hikers with the city’s other summit trails and preserves, stretching from the venerable South Mountain Park and Preserve (founded in the 1920s) north to the Sonoran Preserve's 36 miles of trails (among the city’s newest).